braedon2/react-reference/README.md

 # react-reference

-Reference of the material presented in Tyler McGinnis' course on react
+Reference of the material presented in Tyler McGinnis' course on react, a JavaScript library for building user interfaces.

 ## Component Lifecycle

-Here is a list of common lifecycle methods, and what they're used for.
+This is a list of common lifecycle methods, and what they're used for.
 In React, your view is a function of your state.
 For this reason, lifecycle methods are only concerned with state and React takes care of the rendering.